peerkar/liferay-gsearch/README.md

 ## How Do I Connect a Search Field in a Theme to This Portlet?
+Please see the gsearch-test-theme for an example how to embed a Miniportlet (with autocompletion) into a theme.

-That's easy.
-Just create a search form and make to link/submit (GET) to the page having the search portlet.
+If you want to create your own form/field, just create a search form and make it to redirect (GET) to the page having the search portlet.
 You can find the parameter list in the source code but only required parameter is "q", having the keywords.

 ## Can I Use This With an Embedded Elasticsearch Server